akka/alpakka/docs/src/main/paradox/cassandra.md

 ## Reading from Cassandra

-@apidoc[CassandraSource] provides factory methods to get Akka Streams Sources from CQL queries and from statements.
+@apidoc[CassandraSource] provides factory methods to get Akka Streams Sources from CQL queries and from @javadoc[com.datastax.oss.driver.api.core.cql.Statement](com.datastax.oss.driver.api.core.cql.Statement)s.

 Dynamic parameters can be provided to the CQL as variable arguments.